monktastic/blog/pages/metaphysics/consciousness-physics.md

 1. Except perhaps, again, for this guy:

+   > *I’m not going to attempt to define consciousness, in a way that’s
+     connected with the fact that I don’t believe it will become part of physics. ...
-   > *I think consciousness will remain a mystery.
+   > I think consciousness will remain a mystery.
 Yes, that's what I tend to believe.
 I tend to think that the workings of the conscious brain will be elucidated to a large extent.
 Biologists and perhaps physicists will understand much better how the brain works.
 But why something that